rollerworks/search/Resources/doc/Doctrine/orm/where_builder.rst

 Your where cases are generated using the provided ``FieldSets``.

-As most of your ``FieldSets`` will be known bforehand, you can save some processing time by placing them in your config file instead of your application code.
+As most of your ``FieldSets`` will be known beforehand, you can save some processing time by placing them in your config file instead of your application code.

 After this, you can start using the ``WhereBuilder`` factory.
 This will